-- Baking cakes such as pound cake or angel food cake or any cake that requires long beating of eggs or egg whites or other ingredients are not recommended in the Breadman[®]. - If a recipe calls for a 9" x 5" cake pan, it will not have any problem fitting into the Baking Pan.
-On the same note, if a recipe is written to form two layers, the recipe can be cut in half to fit into the Baking Pan. - Cakes in which all ingredients can be mixed together at one time are prime recipes for the Breadman.
+- Baking cakes such as pound cake or angel food cake or any cake that requires long beating of eggs or egg whites or other ingredients are not recommended in the Breadman[®]. - If a recipe calls for a 9" x 5" cake pan, its' volume will not have any problem fitting into the Baking Pan.
+On the same note, if a recipe is written to bake two layers, the recipe can be reduced by half to fit into the Baking Pan. - Cakes in which all ingredients can be mixed together at one time are prime recipes for the Breadman[®]. - Before the end of the Mixing process, the Breadman[®] beeps 4 times to let you know this is the time to add any fruit, nuts, herbs, meat, garlic, etc. An example of this is Banana Walnut Bread.
+You would use the Add-In Beeper to know when the walnuts should be added.
+The first Mixing Cycle would crush the walnuts if they were added in the beginning by the Kneading Paddle. - Measure ingredients in the recipe and add to the Baking Pan.
+(Make sure the Kneading Paddle is in position.) - Insert Baking Pan into the Breadman[®] and close the Lid. - Press SELECT to select the Batter Bread[TM]/Cake Cycle. - Press START Button to begin Cycle. - The baking process will finish in 1 hour, 50 minutes. - BE SURE TO WEAR OVEN MITTS AS THE UNIT WILL BE VERY HOT! - Turn onto a baking rack and let the cake cool completely before slicing or decorating.